andresbeltran98/WordPath/README.md

 ## Installing

 The program takes one argument: the name of the file that contains the list of words (Length3WordIndex, SmallWordIndex, or LargeWordIndex).
-Run the jar file:
+Run the jar file in the command line:

 ```bash
 java -jar WordPath.jar [SmallWordIndex, Length3WordIndex, or LargeWordIndex]